Innovation Strategy – Achieve Competitive Advantage Like a Pro

 • Strategy is about "making specific choices and consciously deciding on a set of activities that are different from those of competitors in order to provide unique value to customers."
 It's about deciding what to do and what not to do – and building the business around those decisions.

 • There is no such thing as a perfect strategy.
-Crafting a successful strategy is about thinking logically about the future and making decisions that increase your chances of success, rather than trying to prove your strategy is right, because that's impossible.
+Crafting a successful digital strategy is about thinking logically about the future and making decisions that increase your chances of success, rather than trying to prove your strategy is right, because that's impossible.

 • A successful strategy combines rigor and creativity.
 Strategy should be both creative and scientific, and involve making and testing hypotheses.